dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 * `$.*` **Valid**

-Note: For Dictionary keys on serialize, should we allow serializing keys `$id`, `$ref` and `$values`? if we allow it, then there is a potential round-tripping issue.
+Note: For Dictionary keys on serialize, should we allow serializing keys `$id`, `$ref` and `$values`?
+If we allow it, then there is a potential round-tripping issue.
 Sample of similar issue with `DictionaryKeyPolicy`:
 ```cs
 public static void TestDictionary_Collision()